 One thing I will gave Barrett credit for was is ability to defend Indiana shooting guard Romeo Langford who was Barrett's competition to be the top shooting guard in High School.
 Langford was 3/15 VS Barrett and 0/4 from three point range.
 He can be clutch despite his flaws and was once projected to go ahead of Zion Williamson back in the Summer and was my second best overall player on my 2018 High School Rankings for Basketball heading into this season.

 I also have a film session of R.J.
 Barrett on my Youtube Channel.
-I posted his tape versus Michigan State.
+I posted his tape versus Michigan State where Duke used the top shooting guard in the HS class of 2018 as a small forward.

 Atlanta traded Taurean Prince to Brooklyn.
 They just moved 8, 17, and 35 for this pick so they are taking De'Andre Hunter at 4.